escoreal/keepass-inventory/README.md

 - Group names and names of vars are converted to lower case.
 - Values starting with '---' are parsed as YAML.

-## Installation
-See the playbook "keepass-inventory-install.yml" as example for installation on Ubuntu.

 ## Examples
 - Password of example.kdbx is "example"
 - example.kdbx.json is the resulting JSON that is fed to Ansible